Merger of eyewear giants Luxottica, Essilor has a Canadian tint

 Mr. Sagnières joined Essilor in 1989 and has been the company’s boss since 2012.
 He was born in Vienne, France, received his MBA from the European Institute of Business Administration (INSEAD), near Paris, and was president of Essilor Canada, in Montreal, between 1991 and 1996.
 The Canadian division, created in 1972, has more than 1,000 employees and operates 40 optical laboratories and several lens coating facilities.

 He acquired Canadian citizenship and went on to run Essilor’s American operations.
-One of Essilor’s directors is Louise Frechette, the former Canadian diplomat who was deputy secretary-general of the United Nations until 1996.
+One of Essilor’s directors is Louise Fréchette, the former Canadian diplomat who was deputy secretary-general of the United Nations for eight years until 2006.

 The shares of both companies soared on Monday.
 Essilor was up 14 per cent, giving the company a market value of €22.3-billion.
 Luxottica gained 8 per cent, for a market value of €24-billion.

 Luxottica brings powerful global brands to the new company.
-Founded by Mr. del Vecchio, a tool and dye maker, in 1961 in northern Italy, the company has come to dominate the industry for high-priced sunglasses and prescription frames, to the point it has been criticized for allegedly keeping prices up through enormous market control.
+Founded in 1961 in northern Italy by Mr. Del Vecchio, a tool and dye maker, the company has come to dominate the industry for high-priced sunglasses and prescription frames to the point it has been criticized for allegedly keeping prices up through enormous market control.

 Its house brands include Ray-Ban, Oakley, Persol and Alain Mikli.
 It makes frames under licence for many of the fashion houses, including Prada, Giorgio Armani and Ralph Lauren and owns the Sunglass Hut, Lenscrafters and Target Optical chains.

-Mr. Sagnières and Mr. del Vecchio had been circling each other for four years, but could never agree merger terms, partly, it appears, because of management turmoil.
-In recent years, Mr. del Vecchio saw two CEOs leave Luxottica.
+Mr. Sagnières and Mr. del Vecchio had been circling each other for four years, but could never agree merger terms, partly, it appears, because of management turmoil at Luxottica.
+In recent years, Mr. del Vecchio saw two CEOs leave the company.

 Follow @eregulyon Twitter: